CTBkpee/PowerBI/README.md

 ## Feedback and Contributions

-I welcome any feedback, suggestions, or contributions to further enhance this project.
+I welcome any feedback, suggestions, or contributions to enhance this project further.
 Please feel free to reach out with your thoughts or ideas.

 ## Contact Information